 Welcome to the International Pathways Centre!
 Here you will find everything you need to know about your studies.

-The following questions and answers cover things like tasks you need to complete before the start of term, safety procedures on your course and where to go for more information and support.
 We’ve also included some helpful links at the bottom to direct you to anything else you might need and where you can find our contact details.

 What do I need to do before I arrive?

 You will have received a letter from our admissions team with information about what you need to do before arriving in Leeds to begin your programme.
 Please read this carefully and follow the guidance provided to you.

 You are expected to arrive in Leeds in time for the induction programme.
 If however, you have a genuine reason why you are not able to arrive on time, you must contact us to discuss this as soon as possible.
 All students must arrive by the middle of term 1 (week commencing 25th October 2021).
 Term dates can be viewed here.